• Skip to primary navigation

 character

-Sharing Experiences with Your Characters – On the RMFW Blog
+Are Your Settings Fading into the Background? – On the RMFW Blog

-Filed Under: writer's life, Writing Craft Tagged With: character
+Filed Under: Writing Craft Tagged With: atmosphere, character, conflict, location, mood, revising, revision, settings, tension

 I Drifted in a Hellcat for Research Purposes Only.
 Honest.